SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-coding-guidelines.md

 ## Manipulating the nativeElement

 Do not manipulate the `nativeElement` directly.
-Instead, use the `Renderer2` and related methods.
+Instead, use `Renderer2` and related methods.
 We do this to ensure that, in any environment, we are able to change our view.
 The following is an example:

 ```typescript
 constructor(element: ElementRef, renderer: Renderer2) {